Sindhi clothing: Shalwar kameez

-Men and women wear the straight cut Punjabi shalwar kameez using local prints and designs.
+Men and women wear the straight cut Punjabi shalwar kameez using local prints, embroideries and designs.

 Sindhi kurta

 The Sindhi kurta is the traditional straight cut variety worn in neighbouring Punjab which is becoming increasingly popular in Sindh but uses local patterns to embroidery the garment and also makes use of mirrors.
 The local art of bandhani (creating patterned textiles by resisting parts of a fabric by tying knots on it before it is dyed) is utilised which is believed to have originated in Sindh and spread to Gujarat via Rajasthan and is also practiced in the Punjab region.
-Sindhi kurtas are also made out of heavy local material called rilli and the kurtas are often called rilli kurtas.
+Sindhi kurtas are also made out of heavy applique called "Tuk" and the kurtas are often called Tuk kurtas.
 Ajrak prints are also used.